mgoutay/mgoutay.github.io/_posts/2020-02-14-ml_courses.md

 ---
 layout: post
-title:  "Tutorial: Machine Learning Course"
+title:  "Tutorial: Machine Learning for the Physical Layer (lecture material and exercises)"
 subtitle: "Courses on Deep Learning and (Deep) Reinforcement Learning"
 date:   2020-02-12
 description : "Courses on Deep Learning and (Deep) Reinforcement Learning"